Shinlun/vue-grille-pain/README.md

 ## Notes

-This is still a sandbox project to play around with the new Vue3 features.
-Feel free to [contact me](mailto:ronanlet+vue-grille-pain@gmail.com) with requests or suggestions.
+This is just a sandbox project to play around with the new Vue3 features.
+Feel free to [contact me](mailto:ronanlet+vue-grille-pain@gmail.com) with requests or suggestions, or post pull requests and issues directly on GitHub.
-Repo will be made public soon.